A few things to consider when selecting a pram or car seat

 Your baby’s tummy

 The small intestines are like a hosepipe.
 They zig zag across the stomach then turn into the large intestine which travels up the right side along the top of the stomach, before descending on the left side to the rectum.
-That’s quite a long journey and plenty of opportunity for restrictions (similar to kinks in a hosepipe) which can affect the flow and action of the bowel.
-This is why the slumped position a newborn is often placed in when sitting in an upright position in some car seats and prams is not ideal.
+That’s quite a long journey and plenty of opportunity for restrictions (similar to kinks in a hosepipe), which can affect the flow and action of the bowel.
+This is why we recommend against newborns being placed in an upright position in car seats and prams.

 Upright Vs lying flat